khanshariquem/House-Realter-System/README.md

 	**List all companies**: All the companies available will be displayed with the relevant information.
 The realtor will be able to edit only the company he is assocaited with.

 	**List all houses**:
-	- User can view all houses registered with his companies and also houses from other companies.
+	- Realtors can view all houses registered with their companies and also the houses listed for other companies.
-	- He/she will be able to add/delete/edit information of houses associated to him/her.
+	- He/she will be able to add/delete/edit houses associated with him/her.
-	- Realtors can also view the inquries associated with the house by navigating to the house.
-He/she will only be able to view the inquires for the house associated to his company.
+	- Realtors can also view the inquries associated with any house of his/her company by navigating to its details page(by clicking on show button).
-	- Realtors can also add image to the houses associated to his company.
+	- Realtors can also add image to the houses associated with their company.
-	- Realtors can also reply to the inquiries associated with the house by navigating to the inquiry of the house.
-He/she will only be able to reply to the inquiries of the houses associated to his company.
+	- Realtors can also reply to any inquiry associated with any house of his/her company by navigating to its details page(by clicking on show button).
-	- Realtors can also check the potential buyers list of any house associated to his company by navigating to the house.
+	- Realtors can also view the potential buyers list of any house associated with his/her company by navigating to its details page(by clicking on show button).
+	- This show button is not given for any house house that is not listed under their company.
+Therefore, the realtors cannot edit/delete or view/edit/delete the inquiries or reply to the inquiries associated with any house that is not listed under their company.
 3. They can delete their profile anytime they want.

-**Hunter:**
+### Hunter:

 1. A house hunter can login using his/her email id and password.
 2. After login, hunter can perform the following operations from the homepage: